AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon
-Mid | Memory / Mad King's Mask / Forget-Me-Not | The Lonely Moon
+Early | Memory | Hometown
-Late | Tin Flask or Key to the Deep | The Lonely Moon
+Mid | Veil of Tears / Forget-Me-Not / Rainbow of Absence | The Lonely Moon OR Tsukimi Himiko Late | Tin Flask or Key to the Deep | The Lonely Moon OR Tsukimi Himiko

 !!! note
-    The Lonely Moon will help guaranteeing F4 double.
+    Hometown is necessary to get a starting +3 on Hua's signets.

 Time | Support 1 | Support 2
 :----: | :----: | :----: